Baksiganj Upazila

-Bakshiganj (বকশীগঞ্জ) is an upazila of Jamalpur District in the Division of Mymensingh, Bangladesh.
+Bakshiganj (বকশীগঞ্জ) is an upazila of Jamalpur District in Mymensingh Division, Bangladesh.

-Bakshigonj Thana was converted into an upazila in 1983.
+Bakshiganj Thana was converted into an upazila in 1983 under the then CMLA Hussain Muhammad Ershad's decentralization programme.

-The area of the Bakshigonj town is 20.86 km2.
+The area of the Bakshigonj town is 238.39 km2.
 It has a population of 65,568; male 50.97%, female 49.03%; population density is 2820 per km2.
 Literacy rate among the town people is 39.9%.

 History

 Bakshiganj Thana was established in 1982 and was converted into an upazila in 1983.

-During the Bangladesh Liberation War, the Mukti Bahini attacked the Pakistan Army camp at Kamalpur several times.
+During the Bangladesh War of Separation, the Mukti Bahini attacked the Pakistan Army camp at Kamalpur several times.
 Colonel Abu Taher lost his left leg on 14 November 1971, in one of those attacks.